yashsarnaik/upsert_to_pinecone/README.md

 1.PDF Vectorization: Automatically vectorizes the content of uploaded PDFs using the integrated vectorization pipeline.

 2.Pinecone DB Index Management: The app can check if the specified Pinecone index exists.
-If not, it will create a new one; otherwise, it will upsert the vectorized data to the existing index.
+If not, it will create a new one otherwise, it will upsert the vectorized data to the existing index.

 3.Streamlined Workflow: A simple and user-friendly Streamlit interface makes the process of managing Pinecone DB and vectorizing PDFs seamless.

+##Things to Consider

+1.You will need your own Google credentials json which you will get from Google Cloud Console.

+2.You will need your Pinecone API key

 ## Authors